-Depth range and accuracy vary depending on the makeup and type of target utility (e.g. cable, pipe, sonde or RF marker), its depth and external environmental factors like electromagnetic noise, ground conditions and interference.
+Depth range and accuracy vary depending on the makeup and type of target utility (e.g. cable, pipe or sonde), its depth and external environmental factors like electromagnetic noise, ground conditions and interference.

-WARNING: The accuracy of depth measurement is subject to a number of factors and is meant as a guide only.
+WARNING!
+The accuracy of depth measurement is subject to a number of factors and is meant as a guide only.
 Never use the depth measurement to define mechanical digging depths.
 Always follow local safe digging guidelines.

-The depth measurement is to the center of the pipe, cable, sonde or RF marker.
+The depth measurement is to the center of the pipe, cable or sonde.
 The best readings are typically detected from 'active' signals output by a transmitter rather than from passive sources.

-The RD7100 RF marker locator is capable of determining cable depth when locating some passive power signals.
-However passive signals on lines are less suited for measuring depth because accuracy can be compromised by interference- e.g due to the passive signal being present on more than one line.
+The RD7200 locator is capable of determining cable depth when locating some passive power signals.
+However passive signals on lines are less suited for measuring depth because accuracy can be compromised by interference e.g. due to the passive signal being present on more than one line.